Tyler Stephenson Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 13th in the league with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff is 15th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies' 5.38 team ERA ranks 25th across all MLB pitching staffs.
+- The Phillies have a 5.13 team ERA that ranks 24th among all MLB pitching staffs.

-- Phillies pitchers combine to give up 15 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Phillies pitchers combine to give up 15 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Walker (0-1) gets the start for the Phillies, his third of the season.
+- Strahm (1-0) gets the start for the Phillies, his third of the season.

-- His last appearance came on Sunday against the Cincinnati Reds, when the right-hander tossed 4 2/3 innings, surrendering two earned runs while allowing three hits.
+- The left-hander last appeared on Monday against the Miami Marlins, when he tossed five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.